Print

 (Saguinus oedipus)

-MG 6014 8X10 MG 6022 8X10 MG 6037 8X10Quick and Andy arrived in 2008.
-They were part of a study at Wisconsin University that was closing down.
-Quick is Andy’s mother.
+Quik arrived in 2008 and was part of a study at a Wisconsin University that was closing down.

 • Tamarins eat fruits, vegetables and insects.